dave-s477/SoMeNLP/Readme.md

 SoMeNLP provides functionality for performing information extraction for software mentions in scientific articles.
 Implemented are: Named Entity Recognition, Relation Extraction and Entity Disambiguation.

-Up to now it has been applied on the SoMeSci dataset (available from [zenodo](https://zenodo.org/record/4701764) or [github](https://github.com/dave-s477/SoMeSci)).
+Up to now it has been trained on the SoMeSci dataset (available from [zenodo](https://zenodo.org/record/4701764) or [github](https://github.com/dave-s477/SoMeSci)) and applied on the [PMC OA](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/) Subset for information extraction.

-**The SoMeSci pipeline is adjusted to perform large scale information extraction on PMC for the construction of SoftwareKG in this branch.
-While all code is already included, the documentation is not yet up to date and will be further extended.**

 ## Installing

 SoMeNLP is structured as a Python package containing code and command line scripts.
-It is absolutely crucial that Python >= 3.6 is used because the insertion order of dictionaries has to be retained.
+It is crucial that **Python >= 3.6** is used because the insertion order of dictionaries has to be retained.

 The package can be installed by:
 ```shell